Miit0s/Pokenjmin-Bot-Plus/README.md

 2. Create the required host directories to match the volume bindings (e.g., `/volume1/docker/PokenjminBot/Data` and `/volume1/docker/PokenjminBot/Exports`).
 3. Place your configured `settings.json` in the appropriate directory (`/volume1/docker/PokenjminBot/settings.json`).
 4. Create a `docker-compose.yml` file by using the [compose-exemple.yml](compose-exemple.yml).
 Adapt it so that it works with your server.
-> *Notes:* For exemple change the path from `/volume1/docker/PokenjminBot/Data` to one that work for you, like `/home/user/Documents/PokenjminBot/Data` for exemple.
+> *Notes:* For exemple change the path from `/volume1/docker/PokenjminBot/Data` to one that works for you, like `/home/user/Documents/PokenjminBot/Data` for exemple.
 5. Start the container in the background by running:

 ```bash